 Since Valentine’s Day is next week, let’s talk about love.
-Not that kind of topic, but love as in passion.
-No, not that either.
+By that, I mean passion.
+No, not that kind of passion either.

 When was the last time you did something you loved?

 I VIVIDLY remember the very first time I conquered my fear of public performance.